DBM assures 2022 PBB release for teachers

 “The requirements today are so tedious.
 There are so many documents.
 It is timely for us to review our components and submissions for PBB.
 We will endeavor to streamline this process,” Pangandaman added.

-As of this writing, the DepEd's revision and validation of Form 1.0 submissions from the DepEd Regional Offices of Metro Manila, Ilocos, Cagayan, Central Luzon, CALABARZON, MIMAROPA, Bicol, and Western Visayas had been completed, according to the DBM.
+The DepEd’s revision and validation of Form 1.0 submissions from the DepEd Regional Offices of Metro Manila, Ilocos, Cagayan, Central Luzon, CALABARZON, MIMAROPA, Bicol and Western Visayas had been completed, according to the DBM.

+Meanwhile, the DepEd has received full funding for the FY 2024 Productivity Enhancement Incentive since January of this year.

 In an effort to establish a competitive, long-lasting, and equitable pay structure for government workers, the DBM also said that a new study on benefits and compensation is being conducted to inform upcoming salary adjustments.